Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

      - Contact between a vertex of a RShape Driver and a face of a polyhedron
    * - 13
      - Inner Bond
-     - Contact inner a grain composed of fragments (polyhedra)
+     - Contact within a grain composed of fragments (polyhedra)

 **Interaction Class Usage:**

 To retrieve data associated with a specific interaction between two polyhedra, the attributes of the ``exaDEM::Interaction`` class are used to identify cells, positions, and interaction types.
-These informations are then used within simulation computations to accurately model interactions between polyhedra, considering the interaction type.
+This information is then used within simulation computations to accurately model interactions between polyhedra, considering the interaction type.

 These interactions are used as a level of granularity for intra-node parallelization, applicable to both ``CPU`` and upcoming ``GPU`` implementations.
 The interactions are populated within the ``nbh_polyhedron`` operator and subsequently processed in the ``contact_polyhedron`` operator.